The University of Western Australia Business School will become one of the most influential business education institutions across Asia and Australia.

 The School delivers undergraduate, postgraduate and higher degree by research courses to over 5,700 students.
 Our academic staff conduct rigorous and relevant research across the four disciplines of Accounting and Finance, Economics, Management and Organisations and Marketing.

-We are the only business school in Western Australia – and one of six institutions in Australia – to be internationally accredited through EQUIS, the European Quality Improvement System, and AACSB, the Association to Advance Collegiate Schools of Business.
+We are the only business school in Western Australia – and one of seven institutions in Australia – to be internationally accredited through EQUIS, the European Quality Improvement System, and AACSB, the Association to Advance Collegiate Schools of Business.
 These accreditations recognise the high standards of the School’s mission, operations, faculty qualifications and contributions, courses, research, community outreach and other critical areas.

 The Good Universities Guide to MBA and Management Courses 2013 awarded the UWA Business School five-star ratings in four categories— more than any other business school in Western Australia or the Group of Eight.
 The School received five stars for corporate links, size of management faculty, academic qualifications, and graduate salaries.